 Azoz, S.; Gilbertson, L. M.; Hashmi, S. M.; Han, P.; Stervinsky, G. E.; Kanaan, S. A.; Zimmerman, J. B.; Pfefferle, L. D. “Enhanced Dispersion and Electronic Performance of Single-Walled Carbon Nanotube Thin Films without Surfactant: A Comprehensive Study of Various Treatment Processes.”
 Carbon, 2015, 93, 1008-1020.DOI: 10.1016/j.carbon.2015.05.087

 Gilbertson, L. M.; Goodwin, D. G.; Taylor, A. D.; Pfefferle, L. D.; Zimmerman, J. B. “Towards Tailored Functional Design of Multi-Walled Carbon Nanotubes (MWNTs): Electrochemical and Antimicrobial Activity Enhancement via Oxidation and Selective Reduction.”
 Environmental Science and Technology, 2014, 48 (10), 5938-5945.
 DOI: 10.1021/es500468y

-Applying Sustainability by Design to Environmentally-Relevant and Emerging Fields
+Application of the Sustainability by Design framework to Environmentally-Relevant and Emerging Research Fields